Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-09-Compute-Services/Compute-Services.md

 hardware, and the same functionality across on-premises and the cloud to deliver a truly consistent hybrid experience.
 Outposts can be used to support workloads that need to remain on-premises due to low latency or local data processing needs.
-AWS Outposts come in two variants:
-• VMware Cloud on AWS Outposts allows you to use the same VMware control plane and APIs you use to run your infrastructure.
-• AWS-native variant of AWS Outposts allows you to use the same exact APIs and control plane you use to run in the AWS Cloud, but on-premises.
-AWS Outposts infrastructure is fully managed, maintained, and supported by AWS to deliver access to the latest AWS services.
-Getting started is easy, you simply log into the AWS Management Console to order your Outposts servers, choosing from a wide range of compute and storage options.
-You can order one or more servers, or quarter, half, and full rack units.

 - AWS Wavelength : is an AWS Infrastructure oﬀering optimized for mobile edge computing applications.
 Wavelength Zones are AWS infrastructure deployments that embed AWS compute and storage